 Inactivation and neutralization occur within a few seconds as soon as there is contact with the chemical.
 Only the precipitation of fluoride as insoluble calcium fluoride is somewhat delayed and takes 1-2 minutes.

 How long is the expiry date of SkinNeutrAll®?
 Does it have to be stored in a cool place?

-The spray has an expiry date of 2 years after delivery and does not need to be stored in a cool place.
+The spray has an expiry date of minimum 2 years after delivery and does not need to be stored in a cool place.
 The effectiveness within this period is ensured for a storage temperature of up to 35°C. SkinNeutrAll® can therefore also be kept ready in an ambulance or in warm industrial halls without any problems.
 After the expiry date, it may no longer be used by law.

 Has SkinNeutrAll® been dermatologically tested?

 SkinNeutrAll® was dermatologically tested by Dermatest® in Münster and passed the control with the grade “Very good”.
 It is EU-wide certified as a medical product for use on the skin (CE mark).